ThijnK/discord-bot-template-ts/README.md

 ### Help command

-A `/help` command is provided out of the box, that automatically generates an embed that allows for navigating through all of the commands (and their subcommands and subcommand groups!).
+A `/help` command which automatically generates an embed that allows for navigating through all of the commands (and their subcommands and subcommand groups!) is provided out of the box.
 More information about this command can be found in the [Help menu](#help-menu) section.

 ### Command options

-The first argument of the `command()` function takes an object containing at least the `meta` object created using the `SlashCommandBuilder` from `discord.js`.
-There's some optional fields that can be passed into the object alongside the `meta` to further configure the command.
+The `command()` function takes an object containing at least the `meta` object created using the `SlashCommandBuilder` from `discord.js` and the `exec` function responsible for executing the command.
+There's some optional fields that can be passed into the object to further configure the command.
 The following optional fields are available:

 - `private`: whether the command should be private to the test guild (default: `false`)
 - `adminOnly`: whether the command should only be available to users with the `ADMINISTRATOR` permission (default: `false`)
 - `guildOnly`: whether the command should only be available in guilds and not in DMs (default: `false`)
-- `cooldown`: the cooldown of the command, in seconds, or as an object with `seconds` and `scope` (user-specific or guild-wide) fields ([more info](#command-cooldowns))
+- `cooldown`: the cooldown of the command, in seconds, or as an object with `seconds` and `scope` (user-specific or guild-wide) fields (see the [Command cooldowns](#command-cooldowns) section)

 When a command is _private_, it will only be registered in the test guild, never in any other servers.
 This could be useful for commands that you, as the bot creator, want to use, but do not want others to use.

 ### Subcommands

 Subcommands are supported by the `SlashCommandBuilder` from `discord.js`, and can be added to a command by calling the `addSubcommand()` or `addSubcommandGroup()` methods on the `SlashCommandBuilder` object.
 The `addSubcommand()` method takes a `SlashCommandSubcommandBuilder` object, which is created in the same way as the `SlashCommandBuilder` object, and the `addSubcommandGroup()` method takes a `SlashCommandSubcommandGroupBuilder` object, which is created in the same way as the `SlashCommandBuilder` object, but with the addition of the `addSubcommand()` method.

-Subcommands will be picked up automatically by the help command, however deep they are nested in subcommand groups.
+Determining which subcommand was used is done by using `interaction.options.getSubcommand()` and `interaction.options.getSubcommandGroup()`, which return the name of the subcommand or subcommand group, respectively.
 An example of the usage of subcommands can be found in the [`src/commands/general/info.ts`](./src/commands/general/info.ts) file.

+Remember, subcommands will be picked up automatically by the help command, however deep they are nested in subcommand groups!

 ### Command cooldowns

 Command cooldowns can be set using the `cooldown` field in the command's [options](#command-options), as shown in the below snippet.
 This can be a number, representing the cooldown in seconds, or an object with `seconds` and `scope` fields.
 The `scope` field can be either `'user'` or `'guild'`, and determines whether the cooldown is user-specific or guild-wide.
 If the `scope` field is not provided, the cooldown will be user-specific by default.

 ```ts
 export default command(